decision-press/my-astro-site/src/content/essays/ASTRO-Tech-and-more.md

 ---
-title: "Migrating-Industrial-Systems-to-IoT-and-Modern-Web Infrastructure"
+title: "ASTRO Tech and more"
-description: "From Industrial Systems Integration to Modern Web Infrastructure."
+description: "Integration to Modern Web Infrastructure."
 date: 2025-11-06
 author: "Witness in the Machine"
 tags: ["design", "architecture"]